What is a spread?

 Once your trade is placed and the price has moved in your favour beyond the cost of the spread, it will be a profit making trade.
 Likewise, while it remains between the spread range or outside of it against you, the trade will be a losing trade.

 The spread is one of the key costs involved in CFD trading – the tighter the spread is, the better value you're getting as a trader.
-Note that there are other potential costs to consider, for example in CFD trading some markets involve a commission charge, or a combination of spread and commission.
+Note that there are other potential costs to consider, trading some markets involve a commission charge, or a combination of spread and commission.

 The spread is the last large number within a price quote.